-Reigate College’s Students’ Union is made up of twelve student members.
+Reigate College’s Students’ Union is made up of 20 student members.
 The SU serves as the main link between the College’s senior management team and the student body.

 Student officers meet once a week and representatives are regularly invited to attend meetings with the Principal, Deputy Principals and College Governors.